mosop/cli/README.md

 <a name="generating_help"></a>

-To format help texts, use the `Help` class.
+To format help messages, use the `Help` class.

 For example: